massoncorlette/MembersOnly/README.md

 # AuthenticationPractice

 For this project I am setting up users on postegre hashing passwords with bycrypt.
 Using routes to pass passport module using passport local strategy to authenticate users upon req on login submissions.
-Using express-session to maintain a state between backend to keep users logged in.
+Using express-session to maintain a state between backend to keep users logged in on new req or server crashes, enhancing security.

 Passport explanation: using Local strategy, I am using a callback function using arrow